alliedvision/vimbax_ros2_driver/README.md

 - BayerGR16
 - YCBCR422_8

-If a pixel format is used that is not supported the stream will not start.
+If an unsupported pixel format is used the stream will not start.

 ## Automatic stream